Distraught Innu leader issues plea for troubled youth after son’s death

 To explain why hunting, trapping and living in the bush is so important to the Innu, Tshakapesh opens his letter with a brief description of how his ancestors continued to hunt in Labrador’s interior in the winter and fish on the coast in the summer until the 1960s, when the first permanent villages were settled.

-The outspoken Innu leader said the radical change in lifestyle led to a growing dependence on social assistance, and he argues that families were harmed by sending their children away to school, where their native language was lost.
+The Innu leader said the radical change in lifestyle led to a growing dependence on social assistance, and he argues that families were harmed by sending their children away to school, where their native language was lost.

-“The result of these changes was that formerly active, proud and independent Innu hunters became partially cut off from the one activity on which their culture placed most value – hunting,” the letter says.
-Soon, the Innu were living in slum housing, where heavy drinking and child neglect became common.

 Tshakapesh also mentions the island village of Davis Inlet, which was thrust into the international spotlight in 1993 when video recordings of suicidal, gas-sniffing kids exposed a level of desperation and squalor that few Canadians knew existed in their own country.

+He would later become chief of the village, and in 2001 he was behind an emergency plan that saw 35 Innu youth sent to St. John’s for addictions treatment.

+“It was a big mistake, but our hands were tied at that time,” he said.
+“We had no resources.
+We had no facilities.”

-Almost a decade later, the federal government relocated the residents to new homes in nearby Natuashish, but Tshakapesh has said alcohol continues to flow in the officially “dry” community.
+In 2002, the federal government relocated the residents of Davis Inlet to new homes in nearby Natuashish, but Tshakapesh said alcohol continues to flow in the officially “dry” community.
 He also described a range of street drugs from pot to cocaine.

-Last month, Tshakapesh said problems with gas sniffing had returned, with kids as young as 11 inhaling the noxious fumes to get high.
+Last month, Tshakapesh went public about the return of gas sniffing, with kids as young as 11 inhaling the noxious fumes to get high, after two boys were injured in a fire.

-“It is time things began to change,” his letter says.
-“The money that is being spent to take and keep our children and youth out of our community is being wasted.
-It is time the monies were directed toward meaningful treatment for our children ... (that) must involve a return to the culture and roots as Innu of Labrador.”Report Typo/Error
+In a statement Wednesday, Health Canada said it was “deeply concerned” about recent suicides and solvent misuse in Natuashish, and has offered help.

+“Health Canada has also been actively collaborating in partnership with the Province of Newfoundland and Labrador and the community on an action plan to provide immediate assessment and addiction treatment services to those in need.
+Health Canada will facilitate transportation as individuals are identified,” said spokesman Eric Morrissette.